61ok5/FYP-EN07/README.md

 * Database
 * Machine Learning Algorithm

-In particular, Sengital proposed the use of machine learning as the project approach, which encouraged me to look into the project.
+In particular, Sengital proposed the use of machine learning as the solution, which caught my interest and encouraged me to study and research.

 <!--Use the `BLANK_README.md` to get started.-->